-When assessing CFO's resumes there are a few pointers you need to know.
-To start with, the majority of CFOs will have started their career within either an Accounting practice (think audit or tax firm) or will have worked their way up through the ranks in an accounting team in various commercial organisations.
+When assessing CFOs' resumes there are a few pointers you need to know.
+To start with, the majority of Chief Financial Officers will have started their career within either an Accounting Practice (think audit or tax firm) or will have worked their way up through the ranks in an accounting team in various commercial organisations.
 Most candidates will have a degree and then will have pursued an accounting qualification such as CA, CPA, CIMA, or ACCA.

-Following on from this, they will then have built up their experience in different roles, different industries, and different markets.
+Following this, they will then have built up their experience in different roles, different industries, and different markets.
 Applicants will invariably have varying strengths and skills to offer.
-When reviewing resumes, it is important to cross-check their experience with the job specification before making the decision on who you will interview.
+When reviewing resumes, it is important to cross-check their experience with the job specification before deciding on who you will interview.

 Some key areas that you may want to focus on when designing your interview questions for your prospective CFOs include:

-Leadership skills – A CFO needs to be a leader in the organisation as well as a leader of the finance function.
-Ask interview questions about their leadership style, how they harness ideas and lead best practice across an organisation.
+Leadership skills – A CFO needs to be a leader in the organisation as well as a leader in the finance function.
+Ask interview questions about their leadership style, and how they harness ideas and lead best practices across an organisation.

 Technical Accounting Skills – A CFO needs to have a broad skill set with exposure ranging from taxation to strategic planning.
 They don’t necessarily have to be a tax expert but you do need someone who can talk to tax experts and achieve the best outcome for the company.

 Technology Skills – In finance functions, technology is playing a bigger role these days than it ever has done, similarly to the rest of business.
-So it is important that your next CFO has a curious interest in how to get the best out of your systems and understand what technology will make a real difference to your business and why.
+So your next CFO must have a curious interest in how to get the best out of your systems and understand what technology will make a real difference to your business and why.

 Finance Skills – Some companies will require a CFO who is skilled at funding growth plans with exposure to raising funds, be that working with Banks, investors, or an overseas parent.
 Having the ability to talk their language, prepare a business case for the new investment, or involvement in restructuring the business can all fall into the lap of a CFO.

-The CFO is an especially critical role as it is in charge of the company’s financial situation so finding the right person is key.
+The CFO role is especially critical as it is in charge of the company’s financial situation so finding the right person is key.

 "The key to any business is to find the right talent for the right seats.
 And if you do that, you're unstoppable.
 We've hired two roles with Richard Lloyd, a Finance and Operations Manager, and our CFO.
-The initial step was to actually get clear on what it was that we actually wanted from the talent and they did a very good job of trying to understand who we were as people and what the culture of the business was and what we really needed in terms of that seat.
-The genuine interest in trying to find that puzzle piece that was the exact fit to what we needed was just something quite unique."
+The initial step was to get clear on what it was that we wanted from the talent and that they did a very good job of trying to understand who we were as people, what the culture of the business was, and what we needed in terms of that seat.
+The genuine interest in trying to find that puzzle piece that was the exact fit to what we needed was just something unique."